VirgilSecurity/virgil-sdk-javascript/quickstart.md

 var keyPair = virgil.crypto.generateKeyPair(password);
 ```

-We are verifying whether the user really owns the provided email address and getting a temporary token for public key registration on the Public Keys Service.
+The app is verifying whether the user really owns the provided email address and getting a temporary token for public key registration on the Public Keys Service.

 ```javascript
 virgil.identity.verify({